robertorcosta/azure-docs.pt-br/articles/defender-for-iot/quickstart-create-micro-agent-module-twin.md

 ## <a name="verify-the-creation-of-a-module-twin"></a>Verificar a criação de um módulo gêmeo

-Para verificar a existência de um módulo gêmeo de segurança para um dispositivo específico:
+Para verificar a existência de um gêmeo do microagente do Defender para IoT para um dispositivo específico:

 1. No Hub IoT do Azure, selecione  **Dispositivos IoT** no menu  **Gerenciadores** .